• Home

 Building with blocks, magnatiles, or legos are all great ways to get kids to practice teamwork.

-Board games are great bonding time without the screen!
-I love laughing together and watching the excitement on Jacob’s face throughout the game.
+Board games are great bonding time!
+I love laughing together and watching the excitement on children’s faces throughout the game.
 Yes, board games are a great way to practice academic skills, but they are so much more.
 Board games help us learn:

 Some of our favorite board games are: